 Village of Victory needs to response in writing on letterhead about participation.

 Two items which they feel may save the communities are how much we spend on office supplies such as pens and office paper and also was the cost of retiree’s health insurance plans.
-Mayor Dewey spoke to Chad Cooke and the village has decided to send a report to opt out of this service.
+Mayor Dewey spoke to Chad Cooke and the village has decided to send a report to opt out of the plan.
 The timeline for recommendation is due to the State by September 2017.
 A motion was made by Mayor Dewey and seconded by Trustee Healy to send a report opting out of this service.
 All in favor – aye.
 Motion passed.

 Sidewalk Repair

 Resident on 33 Pearl Street - Insurance company inquiry.
-The insurance company is threatening to cancel the homeowners insurance if the village doesn’t put on letterhead that the Village maintains sidewalks.
+An insurance company is threatening to cancel the homeowners insurance if the village doesn’t put on letterhead that the Village maintains sidewalks.
 A discussion ensued regarding the maintenance of Pearl Street sidewalks and the responsibility of Schuylerville to maintain.
 The insurance company should call Schuylerville Mayor Dan Carpenter and discuss the matter with him.

 Request from Resident on 7 Pearl Street